 I use the word artistic because I try, really hard, to not present snapshots in my collections.
-I take quite few snapshots, with my cell phone.
-Those are for my private viewing, however.
 With the plethora of photographic websites on the internet, it behooves me to attempt to present something interesting.

 Since the age of digital my long lost interest in photography renewed itself (if I could but do that with aging 🙂 ).